The Real Reason Your Audience Is Not Connecting With Your Content (And How to Make Content More Engaging)

 There is a practical difference between a story that centers the teller and a story that reflects the viewer.

 A story that centers the teller sounds like this: “I started my business with no money.
 I failed a lot.
-Eventually I found success.”
+Then I found success.”

 A story that reflects the viewer sounds like this: “There is a specific kind of despair when your dreams are large but your wallet is empty.
 When the people around you say be realistic, and deep down you are starting to believe them.
 That was me.
 Until the day I realized the most expensive thing was not failure.
 It was waiting.”

 The first version is accurate.
-The second version is felt.
+But the second version is felt.

 The difference is not in the facts.
 The facts are largely the same.
 The difference is in which emotional truth is surfaced and whether it is an emotional truth the viewer has lived inside themselves.